reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

 1. On the **File** menu, click on **Save**.

 1. Take a minute to scan through your completed application.
 Your completed application represents a simple simulated device.
 It demonstrates how to connect a device to an IoT Hub and send Device to Cloud messages.

-    You are now ready to test the application
+You are now ready to test the application.

 ### Task 4: Test the application